 After the system clone finishes, shut down the computer.
 And then disconnect the source disk and connect the destination disk to the socket of the source disk.
 The source disk could be plugged into another socket as a secondary storage device.

 Next, restart your computer, and press a specific key to enter BIOS when you see a message like "Press ESC to enter BIOS".
 Go to the Boot tab and change the first boot option to new SSD.
 At last press "F10" to save changes and boot your computer.

 Troubleshooting: Cannot Install Windows 10 on SSD

 Sometimes, you will receive error messages like "Windows cannot be installed to this disk.
 The selected disk is of the GPT partition style", "Windows cannot be installed to this disk.
 The computer's hardware may not support booting to this disk" when you reinstall SSD in laptop or desktop Windows 10 using installation media.
-Why can't I install Windows 10 on SSD?
-How to solve it?
+Why can't Windows 10 be installed on SSD?

-For the second error "The computer's hardware may not support booting to this disk", there are two possible reasons.
-First, your computer has hard disk protection enabled.
-Second, the SATA Controller mode was set incorrectly.
+For the second error "The computer's hardware may not support booting to this disk", there are two possible reasons, your computer has hard disk protection enabled, and the SATA Controller mode was set incorrectly.
 To fix this problem, you need to read the specification and confirm if the problem is caused by hard disk protection.
 If so, please remove it.
 If not, please change the controller mode in BIOS.
 If your BIOS shows AHCI, just change it to IDE.